 Full-time students enrolling with a bachelor's degree can complete the Ph.D. program of study in five years, including the required one-year full-time APA-approved predoctoral internship.
-However, some students may need six years to complete all Counseling Psychology Program requirements.
+However, the majority of students take six years to complete all Counseling Psychology Program requirements.
 Students are expected to complete a pre-dissertation research project prior to completing their first two years of residency in the Counseling Psychology Program.
 Students who enroll initially with a relevant master's degree may complete their pre-dissertation research in less than two years and thus may complete the entire program of study and graduate in four years.
+However, this is a rare situation.

-Students are expected to remain in full-time residency for at least the first three years of the

-Program and are encouraged to remain so until they leave on the pre-doctoral internship.
+Students are expected to remain in full-time residency for at least the first three years of the Program and are encouraged to remain so until they leave on the pre-doctoral internship.
 The Graduate School at the University of Utah defines full-time attendance at the University as 9 or more semester hours, excluding summers.
 Following the third year of residency, students must be registered for at least 3 hours per semester, excluding summer.
 Please see Graduate School policies at http://gradschool.utah.edu/graduate-catalog/registration/ for more detailed information.